butttons/flaggly/README.md

 ```

 ## Usage
 Once you have your flags ready for use, you can install the client side SDK to evaluate them.
+This guide assumes this is being set up in the front-end.
+Server side evaluations are handled a little differently when working
 ```
 pnpm i @flaggly/sdk
 ```